ReeceTaylor512/MKDocsTut/docs/index.md

 ## What is Cloud Cannon?

 Cloud cannon is a git-based CMS.
 What that means is Cloud Cannon connects to your GitHub Repository and then edits the files directly inside that repository.
+There are other git-based CMS platforms out there so feel free to discover them on your own.
 We'll take a look at setting up our GitHub on the next page.

 We'll also need a few pre-requisites before we can fully begin but I'll take you through it as best as I can.